StarCloudes/case-study/assignment03/README.md

 ## Usage Instructions
 1. **Compile the codes**:
- use `make` to compile all the c files.
+ use `make` to compile all the C code files.
 2.	**Run Programs**:
  `./cg_poisson`         # for Poisson CG solution
  `./cg_dense`           # for dense CG